beancount/fava/fava/help/extensions.md

 for an example.

-Extensions may also contain a report - this is detected when the extension's directory has a `templates` subdirectory with a report matching the class's qualified name.
+Extensions may also contain a report - this is detected when the extension's class has a `report_title` attribute.
+The template for the report should be in a `templates` subdirectory with a report matching the class's name.
 For example, check out `fava.ext.portfolio_list` which has its template located at `fava/ext/portfolio_list/templates/PortfolioList.html`.
-Extension report titles default to the extension class's `qualname` unless set via `report_title` attribute.

 The whole extension system should be considered unstable and it might change drastically.